iter8-tools/iter8/mkdocs/docs/tutorials/knative/traffic-segmentation.md

 4. An **Iter8 experiment** which verifies that the `candidate` satisfies mean latency, 95th percentile tail latency, and error rate `objectives`, and progressively increases the proportion of traffic with `country: wakanda` header that is routed to the `candidate`.

 ???+ warning "Before you begin, you will need... "
     **Kubernetes cluster with Iter8, Knative and Istio:** Ensure that you have Kubernetes cluster with Iter8 and Knative installed, and that Knative uses the Istio networking layer.
+Further, ensure that the sample metrics for Knative are installed.
 You can do this by following Steps 1, 2, and 3 of the [quick start tutorial for Knative](../../../getting-started/quick-start/with-knative/), and selecting Istio during Step 3.

     **Cleanup:** If you ran an Iter8 tutorial earlier, run the associated cleanup step.